roboteng/a11y-agent-bridge/ARCHITECTURE.md

 * Ensuring stable NodeId mapping in dynamic UIs.

-With these considerations addressed, the project can proceed to a Phase 1 prototype on macOS using stdio transport and expand from there.
+With these considerations addressed, the project can proceed to a Phase 1 prototype on macOS using Unix socket transport and expand from there.